Jemeni11/FicImage/README.md

 ### Installation
 1. Download FicImage by cloning this repo.
 2. Install the dependencies using `pip install -r requirements.txt`.
-3. Run the program using `python3 ficimage.py path/to/epub` where `path/to/epub` is the path to the **FicHub** epub you want to add images to.
+3. Run the program using `python3 ficimage.py path/to/epub path/to/ficimage/json` where `path/to/epub` is the
+path to the **FicHub epub** you want to add images to and `path/to/ficimage/json` is the path to a file called **ficimage.json** . ficimage.json lets you configure FicImage.
+See more [below](#configuration).
 4. Enjoy your new and improved epub!

 ### Image Support